Invertible disformal transformations with higher derivatives: Conclusions

 There are several interesting directions for further studies.
 One of them is to study cosmology in the novel class of theories obtained via the generalized disformal transformation.
 In particular, it would be important to study which subclass accommodates models where the speed of gravitational waves coincides with that of light, in accordance with the almost simultaneous detection of the gravitational waves~GW170817 and the $\gamma$-ray burst~170817A emitted from a binary neutron star merger~\cite{TheLIGOScientific:2017qsa,GBM:2017lvd,Monitor:2017mdv}.
 Applied to the early universe, especially cosmological inflation, it would be important to clarify the frame invariance of cosmological perturbations by extending the analysis in \cite{Alinea:2020laa,Minamitsuji:2021dkf}.
 Investigating how the generalized disformal coupling affects the screening mechanism would also be intriguing.
 Another direction of interest is to see how the known solutions in scalar-tensor theories are transformed under \eqref{disformal2}, following the works~\cite{Anson:2020trg,BenAchour:2020fgy}.
 Note that the new terms in the transformation law~\eqref{disformal2} depend on the derivative of the scalar kinetic term~$X$, meaning that they become trivial for solutions with $X$ being constant~\cite{Babichev:2013cya,Kobayashi:2014eva,Babichev:2016kdt,Babichev:2017guv,Babichev:2017lmw,BenAchour:2018dap,Motohashi:2019sen,Minamitsuji:2019shy,Khoury:2020aya,Babichev:2017guv,Charmousis:2019vnf,Takahashi:2020hso}, while there would be a nontrivial contribution for solutions with a nonconstant $X$~\cite{Babichev:2017guv,Minamitsuji:2019tet,BenAchour:2020wiw}.
 We leave these issues for future work.

 \acknowledgments{ K.T.~was supported by JSPS~(Japan Society for the Promotion of Science) KAKENHI Grant No.~JP21J00695.
 H.M.~was supported by JSPS KAKENHI Grant No.~JP18K13565.
-M.M.~was supported by the Portuguese national fund through the Funda\c{c}\~{a}o para a Ci\^encia e a Tecnologia in the scope of the framework of the Decree-Law 57/2016 of August 29, changed by Law 57/2017 of July 19, and the CENTRA through the Project~No.~UIDB/00099/2020.
+M.M.~was supported by the Portuguese national fund through the Funda\c{c}\~{a}o para a Ci\^encia e a Tecnologia in the scope of the framework of the Decree-Law 57/2016 of August 29, changed by Law 57/2017 of July 19, and the Centro de Astrof\'{\i}sica e Gravita\c c\~ao through the Project~No.~UIDB/00099/2020.
 M.M.~also would like to thank Yukawa Institute for Theoretical Physics for the hospitality under the Visitors Program of FY2021. }